qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 Labels Properties
 -----------------

-The |labelingSingle| :guilabel:`Labels` offers you dynamic labeling of mesh vertices and native mesh faces based on geometric properties and custom expressions.
+The |labelingSingle| :guilabel:`Labels` tab offers you dynamic labeling of mesh vertices and native mesh faces based on geometric properties and custom expressions.
 This dialog can also be accessed from the :guilabel:`Layer Styling` panel.